 - Failure to pass a semester or year course can result in the cancellation of the scholarship.

-- Sorghum Trust reserves the right as custodian of the scholarship to change the policy, as and when it deems it necessary, but this will only be done with prior notification.
+- Sorghum Trust reserves the right as custodian of the scholarship to change the policy, as and when it deems it necessary, and this may be done without prior notification.